noobieruby/gpacalculator/challenges/03_Ruby_Loops/moreHash/README.md

 Write a method that searches the keys of a hash for the "required" keys given in the array.
-If one of the "required" keys from inside the array is missing in the hash, return a message that reads: "The key: <name of the key> is missing in the hash".
+If one of the "required" keys from inside the array is missing in the hash, return a message that reads: "The key: (name of the key) is missing in the hash".

+### Requirements

+Even though there is a really nice and easy way to solve this, try to write a method that iterates over the array and checks each key individually with the .include method.